criscofats/workshops/exercises/ansible_config_as_code/3-controller/README.md

 ## Step 5

-Create a file `group_vars/all/credentials.yml` and add the required information to the list `controller_credentials` to configure the UI to look like the screenshot
+Create a file `group_vars/all/credentials.yml` and add the required information to the list `controller_credentials` to configure the UI to look like the screenshot.
+Make it to look like the screenshot, but make sure to use parameters for the values.
+DO NOT PASTE YOUR CLEARTEST CREDENTIALS!

 {% raw %}